Remote Consultations with Kim Houston CCAB

 At the end of the consultation, a diagnosis is made and the motivation for the behaviour explained.
 You will then be emailed a comprehensive Behaviour Modification Plan, normally within 2-3 days of the consultation, which you will be asked to follow.
 A copy of the report will be sent to your referring veterinary surgeon.
 We will keep in close contact following the initial consultation and you will be asked to contact Kim each week either by phone or email to discuss progress.

-To arrange a remote consultation please contact Kim or send an email to email@example.com.
-Once Kim receives the email, she will arrange a mutually convenient time for a consultation, and will then send out all the necessary documentation, including a questionnaire, veterinary referral form, and invoice for payment.
+To arrange a home visit consultation, please contact Kim or send an email to email@example.com.
+Once Kim receives the email, she will arrange a mutually convenient time for a consultation, and will then send out all the necessary documentation, including a questionnaire and veterinary referral form.

-Please note: Home visits are also available (depending on location), please click here for further information.
+Please note: Home visit consultations are also available, please click here for further information.